rkillickdev/plan-it-go/README.md

     `web` here tells Heroku `this is a process that should accept http traffic`

     `gunicorn` here is a web services gateway interface server (wsgi), which is a `standard that allows Python services to integrate with web servers`.
-As the version of Django being used for this project is `3.2.21`, the Gunicorn server must be installled using the terminal command:
+As the version of Django being used for this project is `3.2.21`, the Gunicorn server must be installed using the terminal command:

     ```
     pip3 install 'django<4' gunicorn